MON-FRI: 9:00 AM – 6:00 PM

 Position Lights Near Eye Level

 Entryways benefit from immediate clarity.
 Placing wall lights near eye level ensures the space feels well-lit and welcoming without being overwhelming.
+This aligns lighting with how people enter and experience the space: they see the light before they see anything else.

-Frame Mirrors or Consoles
+Frame Mirrors or Artwork

 Previous